tuomaseerola/emr/README.md

 The notebooks are designed to be run in [Google Colab](https://colab.research.google.com/) within your browser.
 Colab service is free and does not require any installations or software, but some functionalities may be limited.
 It is also possible to run the notebooks within a [Jupyter server in your own computer](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/index.html).

 **Note: The links and jupyter notebooks have not yet been released (18/12/2022).**
+See [technical notes](Technical.md) about the notebooks and package version in Colab.

 ### Contents